 It never fails.
-Longmont is experiencing record heat and the air conditioner in your home is blowing out warm air or stops working entirely.
-Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the chance of this happening to you this summer.
+Longmont is experiencing record heat and the air conditioner in your home is blowing out warm air or stops working completely.
+Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the possibility of this happening to you this summer.

 For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air throughout the rooms of your home.
-If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
-To guarantee great air flow, make sure to keep space around the vents - indoors and outside.
-This includes cutting back vegetation and cleaning dirt away from vents.
+If this process is obstructed in any way, it can cause problems in your unit.
+To ensure your air conditioner has the air flow it needs, make sure to keep space around the vents - indoors and outside.
+This includes scaling back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 In addition, program your thermostat for longer run-cycles.
-We are not suggesting that this will prevent problems, it can help reduce humidity in your Longmont area home.
-This can give you a more comfortable environment, in addition to keep mold spores from growing in your home.
+We are not suggesting that this will prevent problems, it can help lower humidity in your Longmont area home.
+This can give you a more comfortable environment, in addition to keep mold spores from developing in your home.

 Watch Out for Those Pests